British Columbia Highway 17: Future

 On Vancouver Island, there have been numerous studies to upgrade the Island portion of Highway 17 to freeway standard.
 This seems to be edging closer with the BC Government's issuing of the Highway 17 Corridor Planning Strategy.
 This study envisions interchanges at Haliburton, Sayward, Keating Cross Road and/or Island View, Mt Newton Cross Road, McTavish Road (Complete April 9, 2011) and Beacon Avenue in Sidney.
-Construction of a flyover ramp from northbound Highway 17 to Keating Cross Road is expected to commence in 2022.
+Construction of a flyover ramp from northbound Highway 17 to Keating Cross Road commenced in June 2023.

 As part of the Pattullo Bridge replacement project, the initial plan included a new interchange to provide direct connections to and from Highway 17 to the bridge as well as an extension of Scott Road north of King George Boulevard to directly connect with Highway 17 to divert traffic from local streets in Surrey.
 However, the project was down-scaled as the study showed Highway 17 cannot handle increased traffic from induced demand and the significant traffic delay would be expected on the provincial road network.
 Under the final proposal tendered in 2020, the only direct connection from the Pattullo Bridge would be from eastbound Pattullo Bridge to westbound, while Highway 17 and Old Yale Road intersection will be closed and grade-separated.